Before You Buy Another AI Tool, Answer These 12 Questions

 - Getting a first pass on ideas or plans

-Do that for a few weeks before you think about big automations.
+Do that for a few weeks before you think about larger automations.

 2. Do you know the basics of how AI works?